 Mercantile artisan, Pat Siler of Philipsburg’s Back Creek Pottery, created commemorative ornaments for the event.

 In addition to the Festival of Trees, The Ranch also hosts our hometown’s Granite High School prom and supports a long list of charity projects throughout the year.
 We believe one of the most important parts of our commitment to sustainability is giving back to local organizations and supporting local businesses and artisans.

 “Our whole Ranch team truly enjoys helping to produce this community event.
 We are proud of our angel sponsorship and look forward to our participation every year.
 Our group coordinators and culinary team are very talented and create memorable family reunions, corporate retreats and weddings throughout the year.
 But this greatly anticipated event is extra special because it brings our community together for a wonderful cause and represents the official start to The Ranch’s holiday season celebrations.” ~Steve Shotsberger, General Manager

-We are happy to be recognized for our giving and sustainability initiatives through our National Geographic Unique Lodges of the World affiliation, but these charity projects also signify a personal connection to many of our employees, who volunteer their time to serve on local non-profit boards, volunteer for projects and even work as Ski Patrol or volunteer fire fighters to ensure the safety and health of local residents.
+We are happy to be recognized for our giving and sustainability initiatives, but these charity projects also signify a personal connection to many of our employees, who volunteer their time to serve on local non-profit boards, volunteer for projects and even work as Ski Patrol or volunteer fire fighters to ensure the safety and health of local residents.